 Requirement: Contractors/employers shall be required to hire and maintain as many TERO/Native American preference employees as apply for and are qualified for each craft or skill.

 Exception: Prior to commencing work on the Tulalip Indian Reservation the prospective employer, contractor and sub-contractors shall identify key, regular and permanent employees.

 Key employee: One who is in a top supervisory position or performs a critical function such that an employer would risk likely financial damage or loss if that task were assigned to a person unknown to the employer.
 A maximum of 20% of the work force may be considered key.
 A key employee has been on the employers' or contractors' annual payroll for a period of one year continuously in a supervisory capacity, or is an owner of the firm.
 An employee who is hired on a project-by-project basis shall not be considered a key employee.

 Requirement: The contractor or employer is required to contact the TERO Office for recruiting and placement services on all non-key positions.
 The TERO Office shall be given a minimum of (72) seventy-two hours to furnish a qualified referral.
 Furthermore contractors and employers are required to provide the TERO with a written list of their projected workforce needs, job classifications, openings, hiring policies, rate of pay, experience/skill requirements, employment screening procedures and anticipated duration of employment.

-Requirement: While working on, or near the Tulalip Tribes the contractors and employers must give preference to qualified, native applicants for all employment positions.
+Requirement: While working within Tribal jurisdiction the contractors and employers must give preference to qualified, native applicants for all employment positions.
 The order of preference shall be given to the following persons in the following enumerated order:

 - Enrolled Tulalip Tribal Members